Skip to content

 Why Transitions Are Destabilising

 Identity is more contingent on context than we usually notice.
+We define ourselves partly through what we do, who we're with, where we belong.
 Remove the context — the job, the relationship, the city, the role, the structure — and suddenly the question "who am I?" becomes urgent in a way it rarely is during stable periods.
+The answer that used to be automatic ("I'm someone who...") no longer applies, and nothing has yet replaced it.

 What makes transitions particularly hard is that grief isn't socially permitted for most of them.
 Grief for a promotion?
 For a marriage?
 For a child leaving home (something you've been supporting them toward for eighteen years)?
 The social expectation is celebration, enthusiasm, forward movement.
 The internal experience is often more ambivalent.